 There’s another component as well.
-The materials used could also speak to your brand.
-For example, if you package ‘healthy-alternative’ or ‘green’ items, consider tree-free materials, such as sugarcane board or hemp.
-Although they change your creative options, both materials retain a natural appearance that advertises your sustainability and appeals to your customers.
+The materials used should also speak to your brand.
+For example, if you package ‘healthy-alternative’ or ‘green’ items, consider sustainable paperboard alternatives.

 Maximize Shelf Presence

 Consider Williams Sonoma’s line of coffee capsules.
-The packaging features the elegance we’ve come to expect from the kitchen retail giants while highlighting the products themselves.
-There’s another touch as well.
+The packaging features the elegance we’ve come to expect from the kitchen retail giant while highlighting the products themselves.
+There’s another touch, as well.
 The outline of the capsules on the folding cartons demonstrate to the consumer, whether they're in the aisle or shopping online, that this is a sleek design that uses just the right amount of space.

 That's a vital effect for an industry (single-use coffee capsules) that's struggled with sustainability.

 The packaging makes the most of its materials, allows for decorative effects and appropriate branding, and communicates a clear message to the consumer to maximize shelf presence.